EQWorks/flaat-tracing/README.md

 Storing the data locally (on a user’s device, irretrievable without the explicit consent of the user) would limit the public authorities’ access.
 When a user has tested positive for COVID-19, he/she can then make the conscious decision to report and share their data back to a centralized repository for the public good.
 Data stored locally in this manner would then be deleted periodically as its epidemiological value diminishes over time.

-Given the lack of a solution that covers all the various bases and the nature of the various compromises the two solutions mentioned above entail, we propose making available multiple mechanisms for a user to contribute (with consent) their logged epidemiologically valuable data for the explicit purpose of contact tracing, in the event of a positive COVID-19 diagnosis.
+Given the lack of a solution that covers all the various bases and the nature of the various compromises the two solutions mentioned above entail, we propose the adoption of the TCN protocol for a user to contribute (with consent) their logged epidemiologically valuable data for the explicit purpose of contact tracing.
+As noted earlier, users interact with the server via packets of data to either send a report to all users they may have encountered or receive any reports in turn.
+While this hybrid approach entails the use of a server (for storing anonymized reports), we find that it best respects the privacy of both the reporter and the receiver.

 ### How and when to inform users of cases spreading near them